 Christmas is a busy time filled with parties and family get-togethers.
 Don’t feel pressured to go to every party if you don’t want to, and if you would rather spend Christmas with just the two of you, do it.

-This now the time for self-care.
-Think about that you like doing, and treat yourselves.
+This is now the time for self-care.
+Think about what you like doing, and treat yourselves.

 Create new traditions

 It’s easy to fall into the trap of thinking that the festive season is centred around parties.
 And that can make you feel like you’re missing out if you’re TTC and making healthier choices.

 But the festive season is really about traditions, and what’s stopping you from starting your own new traditions?

 Instead of a Christmas Eve spent in the pub, have a festive family walk, or try a wreath-making class with friends, go for a walk or a run on Christmas Day morning, or crack open the Quality Street for breakfast.